 And as the news broke around Santa Clarita, our community of friends rallied together in support.
 I’m thankful for each of them.
 I’m particularly thankful for the Grantz family, who just happened to not go to Northern California for Thanksgiving.
 The kids walked across the street to their house and spent Thanksgiving Day with them as everyone waited for the prognosis on her injuries.

 It could have been so much worse.
-In the end, she has two fractures of right tibia.
-One is an open fracture that will require surgery this morning at 11am.
+In the end, she has two fractures of the right tibia.
+One is an open fracture that will require surgery this morning at 11 am.
 She has a big puncture in her right leg just below her knee.
 It looks like someone took a square cookie cutter and just removed a part of her leg.
 I could stick my thumb in it.
-And finally, she also has a non-displaced fracture of the right acetabulum.
+Most of the ligaments in her right knee are completely severed and there is the potential her peroneal nerve is damaged as well.
+And finally, she has a non-displaced fracture of the right acetabulum.
 That is a break in the socket portion of the “ball-and-socket” hip joint.
-And, all of that should heal.
+And, thankfully, all of that should heal.

-So much to be thankful for.
+We have so much to be thankful for.
 So many people to be thankful for.
+And there is a long, long road waiting ahead.
 Yes, it was quite a day.

 If there are multiple photos in this post, EXIF data is for the featured photo only: